babybench/2025/index.md

 nav_order: 0
 ---

+**Thank you for joining the first BabyBench Competition at ICDL 2025 in Prague!** We would greatly appreaciate your feedback.
+[Click here to fill out a quick survey](https://form.typeform.com/to/pIr3sGm2).

+---

 # BabyBench 2025 Competition

 BabyBench is a Multimodal Benchmark of Infant Behaviors for Developmental Artificial Intelligence.
 The objective is to teach typical developmental behaviors to [MIMo](https://github.com/trieschlab/MIMo), a multimodal infant model.
 We provide the embodiment, the simulation environments, and the evaluation metrics; all you need is to implement your ideas.